cadaver/miniplayer/README.md

 - Change wavetable-pointer command
 - Transpose
 - Sound FX support, either overrides the channel completely (faster) or allows music to continue underneath
+- Support for several music modules with the same player code, similar to NinjaTracker gamemusic mode.

 Disadvantages: